TacPhoto/Learning/README.md

 #### Math
 Math is very importand.
 I totally aggree.
 But it is taught the hard way, just like you were to become math teacher, not someone who will use it later in any practicall way.

 I was learning how to calculate square root of negative numbers, how to find local extremums, use matrixes, various things, often much more complicated then I have quickly listed here but I have never used that.
 Do you know what I was looking for this week (note its nearly end of January 2019 today)?
-I was looking to find Bubble Sort mathematical complexity and it's minimal number of iterations and studies had nothing common to that.
+I was looking to find Bubble Sort's mathematical complexity and it's minimal number of iterations and studies had nothing common with that.
 They did not teach me such things and I had to find it my self.
 I did, I am satisfied now but I have spent over 180 hours learning math at university in 5 months (not including time spent at home) and I did not know anything about mathematical complexity of different sorting algorithms!
 I knew what is algebraic structure and Stirling's number instead ;)